keu/docs/software/log-in-to-software.md

 description: Log in to Astronomer Software to access Astronomer Software features and functionality.
 ---

-You can use the Astronomer Software UI and the Astro CLI to view and modify your workspaces, deployments, environment variables, tasks, and users.
+You can use the Astronomer Software UI and the Astro CLI to view and modify your Workspaces, Deployments, environment variables, tasks, and users.
 You need to authenticate your user credentials when you're using the Astronomer Software UI or the Astro CLI for development on Astro.

 ## Prerequisites

 - An Astronomer account.
 - The [Astro CLI](cli/get-started.md).